KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 #### Don't: Left or center align actions

-Doing so deviates from the standard Teams pattern for control placement in a dialog.
+Doing so deviates from the standard Teams pattern for control placement in a dialog and may conflict with a dialog behind the top one.

    :::column-end:::
 :::row-end:::